centre-for-humanities-computing/DaCy/README.md

 ```

 Note: that pipeline haven't yet been adapted to spacy v3 as of the time of writing.
+-->

-## Performance and Training
+# 🦾 Performance and Training

 The following table show the performance on DaNE when compared to other models.
 Highest scores are highlighted with **bold** and second highest is <ins>underlined</ins>
 <div align="center"><img src="img/perf.png"/></div>

 Want to learn more about how the model was trained, check out this [blog post](https://www.kennethenevoldsen.com/post/new-fast-and-efficient-state-of-the-art-in-danish-nlp/).

+## Reproduction
+the folder `DaCy` contains a SpaCy project which will allow for a reproduction of the results.
+This folder also includes the evaluation metrics on DaNE.

+For further instructions on this look up the project file `DaCy_training/project.yml`.

-## Issues and Usage Q&A
+# 🤔 Issues and Usage Q&A

-To ask questions, report issues or request features 🤔 , please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/DaCy/issues).
-Question related to SpaCy is referred to the SpaCy GitHub or forum.
+To ask questions, report issues or request features, please use the [GitHub Issue Tracker](https://github.com/KennethEnevoldsen/DaCy/issues).
+Question related to SpaCy is kindly referred to the SpaCy GitHub or forum.

 ### Acknowledgements
 This is really an acknowledgement of great open-source software and contributors.
 This wouldn't have been possible with the work by the SpaCy team which developed an integrated the software.
 Huggingface for developing Transformers and making model sharing convenient.
 BotXO for training and sharing the Danish BERT model and Malte Bertelsen for making it easily available.
-DaNLP has made it extremely easy to get access to Danish resources to train on and even supplied some of the tagged data themselves and does a great job of actually developing these datasets.
+DaNLP has made it extremely easy to get access to Danish resources to train on and even supplied some of the tagged data themselves and have done great job of developing these datasets.

 ### References